nilic/terraform-helm-argocd-instance/README.md

 Optionally, Argo repository, project and application resources can be added by the module after deployment.
 This allows for ArgoCD bootstrap according to the [app of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).

-This module version supports ArgoCD charts up to (and not including) 5.0.0.

 ## Requirements

 | Name | Version |